top of page

 • Continue on HaMeyasdim St until the end of the road.
 Turn left onto Netiv HaShayarot.
 On the corner with HaGoren St. is the HaBaron Garden (F).
 Its entrance is on HaGoren St.

-The entrance gate of the garden is quite impressive with pictures of the Baron and his wife and a bust of the Baron.
+The entrance gate of the garden is impressive with pictures of the Baron and his wife and a bust of the Baron.
 The park, though, is a rather ordinary community park.
-It has a lot of picnic benches, but no children’s’ play equipment.
+There are a lot of picnic benches, a bar at certain times, but no children’s play equipment.
 The park is a reconstruction of a much larger park that covered 25 acres.

 Gan HaBaron.jpeg